Quickstart.

 "expires_in": 3600

-}Save the access_token — you will use it in the next steps.
+}Save the access_token — you'll use it in the next steps.

 Step 2